 Before adopting the shoe basket, we used these 2-tier bamboo stackable shoe shelves by our front (another version).
 I thought that the bamboo was relatively attractive.
 Plus, if I placed a plant or two on the top shelves and hung a few great art pieces above, it didn’t feel too “storage-y.”

 I also believe that when all shoes are stored visibly, you tend to wear them all more often.
 We also notice this with pantry items on our open pantry shelves!.

-If you’re looking for more attractive “shoe racks that aren’t shoe racks,” I really like this console from Serena & Lily.
-Use the top shelf for decor and the bottom shelf for shoes.
-Or store narrow shoe baskets on the bottom shelf to keep things organized and visually appealing.
+If you’re looking for more attractive “shoe racks that aren’t shoe racks” I like to store narrow shoe baskets on the bottom shelf to keep things organized and visually appealing.